-The My Maintenance Crew project underwent the Tranche 1 project development process outlined in section 1.4.
+The Career Readiness for Young Parents project underwent the Tranche 1 project development process outlined in section 1.4.
 In brief, this project entailed public ideas generation; shortlisting; intensive co-development with a variety of stakeholders including service providers and priority group representatives; and project recommendation and selection.
-Co-development involved a design-led approach which focused on the needs of service users.
-Stakeholders including service providers, government agencies and young people had the opportunity to comment and contribute to the development of the project.
+Co-development involved a design-led approach, which focused on the needs of service users.
+Stakeholders including service providers, government agencies and young parents contributed to the development of the project.

-The project expands upon an original idea submitted by Diversitat.
-The project was codeveloped from this idea by a group of stakeholders, including the idea proponent and other selected participants, including end users.
-As such, they have intricate knowledge of the project and how best to implement it.
+The project expands upon an original idea submitted by Bridging the Gap.
+The project was co-developed from this idea by a group of stakeholders, including the idea proponents and other selected participants, including end users.
+As such, they have detailed knowledge and understanding of the project, its potential participants and its objectives and therefore how best to implement it.